sakuli/Docs/content/enterprise_features/sakuli-dashboard-configuration.md

 1. The `index` defines the order for the displays on the Sakuli dashboard.
 2. Separated by language, the optional `messages` property specifies the title of a display using the `description` property and tool tip using the `infoText` property.
 The content can be displayed in German or English.
-3. The Sakuli dashboard embeds the `url` in an iFrame.
+3. The `url` property embeds the corresponding website in the iFrame of the display.
 4. The `actionIdentifier` property is optional and references to an action defined within the [ACTION_CONFIG](#action_config).

 ### ACTION_CONFIG {#action_config}